 - Product – For many, a product is simply the tangible, physical entity that they may be buying or selling.
 You buy a new car and that’s the product.

-- Price – Of all the elements of the marketing mix, the price is the one which creates the revenue, all others are costs.
+- Price – Of all the elements of the marketing mix, the price is the one that creates the revenue, all others are costs.
 In theory, the price can really only be determined by the discovery of what customers perceive is the value of the item on sale.

 - Place – What we mean by place is not the geographical location, it’s the methods of distribution used to get products and services to customers.
 The place is also defined as a channel, distribution, or intermediary.
 It’s the way in which goods and services are moved from the manufacturer or service provider to the user or consumer.

 - Promotion – This is normally what people ‘wrongly’ perceive marketing to be all about.
 The promotional mix consists of various tools available to the marketer such as; advertising, sales promotions, direct marketing, e-marketing, public relations; social media, exhibitions, sponsorship, point of sale, PR, etc.

 - Physical evidence – This is the element of the service mix which allows the consumer to make judgments on the organisation based on appearance and on the service that’s received.

 - Processes – Procedures, mechanisms and flow of activities by which services are consumed, and how they are received by the end user, are all essential elements of process strategies.